Francesca Sciandra

 To support my ongoing learning, I regularly attend continuing education courses and workshops, including:

-Intimacy From the Inside Out, IFS Institute
+Intimacy From the Inside Out (IFIO) - Internal Family Systems (IFS) for Couples, IFS Institute

 Financial Therapy Master Series, Financial Therapy Clinical Institute